vre-hub/vre/containers/iam-rucio-sync/README.md

 ```

 ## Version change
-Change the version in the `requirements.txt` and in the Dockerfile's `BASETAG`.
+Change any file within the folder or the Dockerfile's `BASETAG` tag.